 - Chop sweet potatoes into ¼ inch cubes.
 Grease skillet with pan release spray.

-- Add sweet potatoes, water, ½ tsp onion powder, ¼ tsp garlic powder, ½ tsp chili powder and salt to the skillet.
+- Add sweet potatoes, water, ½ teaspoon onion powder, ¼ teaspoon garlic powder, ½ teaspoon chili powder and salt to the skillet.

 - Cover with a lid and cook for 8 minutes, stirring about halfway through.
 (Sweet potatoes should be tender when done.
 Do not overcook, or they will be mushy).